 As an Advocate for the Chronic pain community, I worked tirelessly as a volunteer from 2008 through September of 2018.
 I have helped several non profit groups, including: RSDHOPE, Migraine Association, STARS (Arrythmia Alliance earlier Dysautonomia/pacemaker support groups), Arthritis foundation, IDA or the Invisible Disabilities Association, RSDSA or Reflex Sympathetic Dystrophy Association, The U.S. Pain Foundation, WEGO Health and more.

 While I’m happy that I got to have some of the good experiences, such as feeling good about helping others and giving freely of my time.
 I’m extremely saddened by the way I was treated and tossed away as though I was some kind of garbage.
-I have numerous emails from Nicole, Shaina and many others in Upper management of the U.S. Pain foundation; telling me how I went “above and beyond” to be a good advocate and help them in so many ways.
+I have numerous emails from (the interim CEO)-Nicole, Shaina and many others in Upper management of the U.S. Pain foundation; telling me how I went “above and beyond” to be a good advocate and help them in so many ways.
 Some of these ways that I helped them and some of these other groups were:

 1: I did multiple fundraisers for the USPF and other Non-profits